Guy Tells His Brother and SIL That They Shouldn't Have a Baby Since They Can't Take Care of a Dog

 According to research published in the Journal of Applied Psychology, recognizing and addressing these feelings is essential for personal growth and development.

-This is definitely a huge red flag and somebody (like OP) needed to step in and let them know that it was unacceptable and that they are irresponsible.
+This is definitely a huge red flag, and someone (like OP) needed to step in and let them know that it was unacceptable and that they are being irresponsible.

-This person had so much to say because they had somewhat of a similar situation and they wanted to share what happened.
+This person had a lot to say because they had a somewhat similar situation and wanted to share what happened.

-Some people just don't have the responsibility to take care of another living thing whether that be a pet or a child.
+Some people simply lack the responsibility to care for another living being, whether that be a pet or a child.

 Assessing Readiness for Parenthood